aymene01/qonto-technical-test/README.md

 This project includes:

+- **Functions:** Contains all the functions required to solve the given exercises.
+- **Unit Testing:** Comprehensive unit tests to ensure the correctness of each function.
 - **Dockerized Environment:** The application runs in a containerized environment using Docker.
-- **Unit Testing:** Comprehensive unit tests to ensure the correctness of each function.
 - **CI/CD Pipeline:** Continuous Integration and Continuous Deployment are handled via GitHub Actions.
-- **Monitoring:** A Grafana dashboard is set up for monitoring the application.

 ## Endpoints